nuxeo/nuxeo-ai/addons/nuxeo-ai-gcp-core/README.md

   * gcp.objectLocalizer - Calls GCP to detect objects, and their bounding boxes in images

 #### Credentials
-Credentials discovery using `nuxeo-runtime-aws`.
-The chain searches for credentials in order: Nuxeo's AWSConfigurationService, environment variables, system properties, profile credentials, EC2Container credentials.

 If you choose to use nuxeo.conf then the properties are:
 ```
 nuxeo.gcp.credentials=your_PATH_TO_GCP_KEY
 ```

-or have Environment variable GOOGLE_CREDENTIALS_PATH in your system
+or you may want to have Environment variable `GOOGLE_CREDENTIALS_PATH` in your system

 ## Installation
 #### Quick start